Cartmanland

-"Cartmanland" is the sixth episode of the fifth season of the animated television series South Park, and the 71st episode overall.
+"Cartmanland" is the sixth episode of the fifth season of the animated sitcom South Park, and the 71st episode overall.
 It first aired on Comedy Central in the United States on July 25, 2001.

 In the episode, Eric Cartman inherits a million dollars from his deceased grandmother and uses it to purchase his own amusement park, which he names Cartmanland.
 The resulting success causes Kyle Broflovski to have a hemorrhoid and lose his faith in God.

 Plot

 Eric Cartman's grandmother dies and leaves $1 million to him in her will.
-Rather than invest the money or donate it to charity, Cartman purchases North Park Funland, an amusement park owned by Frank Fun.
+Rather than share it with his relatives, invest the money or donate it to charity, Cartman purchases North Park Funland, an amusement park owned by Frank Fun.
 As Frank signs the park over to Cartman, he admits it has been a financial failure.
 Cartman is not worried, as he plans to open the park exclusively for himself so he can avoid standing in long lines.
 The deal is finalized, and he changes the name of the park to Cartmanland.

-Meanwhile, Kyle Broflovski begins to question his faith in God upon learning of Cartman's fortune.
+Meanwhile, Kyle Broflovski begins to question his faith in God upon learning of Cartman's fortune, on account of the various atrocities Cartman has committed.
 The stress caused by this discovery also gives Kyle an inflamed hemorrhoid.
-He and Stan Marsh attempt to sneak into Cartmanland, defying Cartman's expulsion of any guests.
-Kyle's hemorrhoid pops as he and Stan try to climb over the perimeter fence, and Cartman angrily sends them away.
+He and Stan Marsh attempt to sneak into Cartmanland, defying Cartman's expulsion of any guests, but Kyle's hemorrhoid pops as he and Stan try to climb over the perimeter fence, and Cartman angrily sends them away.
 The hemorrhoid becomes infected, causing Kyle, who is now hospitalized, to fully lose his faith as his health begins to deteriorate.
 His parents attempt to cheer him up by telling him the Biblical story of Job, but they leave out the ending where Job receives even greater wealth and a happy family, leaving Kyle horrified that God would allow a good man to suffer so badly just to settle a dispute with Satan.